LucHermitte/NamedParameter/Readme.md

-Unlike usual C++ code, the default value cannot be declared in function prototypes, it has to be declared in function definitions where local values are binded to the arguments.
-I choose to reused the `"argument"_na = value` syntax (and thus the proxy object).
+Unlike usual C++ code, the default value cannot be declared in function prototypes, it has to be declared in function definitions where local values are bound to the arguments.
+I choose to reuse the `"argument"_na = value` syntax (and thus the proxy object).
 This way, we can know a compile time whether an argument in mandatory or not, and thus generate compile time errors on misuses.